 Are you doing everything you can to find and keep the kind of people your company needs?
 Does it feel like you’re constantly trying new things and still not getting the results you hoped for?
-Experts are clear, talent attraction and retention are not won with: “Friday happy hour ping pong tournaments” or “ lunch for the team and an all you can eat 24/7 cereal bar” or even “we pay better.”
+Experts are clear, talent attraction and retention are not won with: “Friday happy hour ping pong tournaments” or “ lunch for the team and an all-you-can-eat 24/7 cereal bar” or even “we pay better.”
 In the “battle for talent,” people are passing right by fancy snacks, foosball, company retreats and that’s right, more money.
-The one thing that matters most is company culture.
+The one thing that matters most is to focus on culture.

 Culture is hard to define, it’s hard work to get right, and a lot of folks don’t know where to start.
 As a result, they default to rewards and incentives.
 That’s when we get phone calls for help, we show up with our culture assessment and a big bag of culture tools and strategies.

-What we’ve learned from our work helping companies get culture right so they can get and keep top talent, is that you must actively work on 3 things.
+What we’ve learned from our work helping companies focus on culture and get it right so they can get and keep top talent, is that you must actively work on 3 things.

 A shared vision and core values